springwolf/springwolf.github.io/docs/configuration/documenting-bindings.md

 - A list of IDs of GCP regions where messages that are published to the topic may be persisted in storage

-`Schema Settings`:The Schema Settings Object is used to describe the Google Cloud Pub/Sub SchemaSettings.
+`Schema Settings`: The Schema Settings Object is used to describe the Google Cloud Pub/Sub SchemaSettings.

 - encoding: The encoding of the message
 - firstRevisionId: The minimum (inclusive) revision allowed for validating messages